 Location: Ann Arbor, Michigan, United States

-Yearning to learn more about the wonders of evolution and the creatures that inhabit the earth, Dr. Nussbaum has spent his career conducting invaluable research.
-Specializing in amphibians and reptiles, he has had species of salamanders, frogs and a rare species of amphibians called gymnophiona caecilians named after him.
-Though he conducts research in laboratories, Dr. Nussbaum prefers conducting research in the field and has recently found more than 100 new species in Madagascar over the past 10 years with his colleagues.
-Naturally, they delight in these discoveries are excited to learn even more about other animals that have yet to be discovered.
-Related to these discoveries, one of Dr. Nussbaum’s goals includes the desire to map out the tree of life, a scientific metaphor conveying the relationship between organisms throughout time, reinforcing the idea of interconnectivity among all living things.
+Yearning to learn more about the wonders of evolution and the creatures that inhabit the earth, Dr. Nussbaum has spent his career conducting fundamental research aimed at revealing the diversity and evolution of vertebrate organisms and studying the life history, ecology, and distribution of these animals.
+Specializing in amphibians and reptiles, he has had species of salamanders, frogs and rare amphibians called caecilians (Gymnophiona) named after him.
+Though he does laboratory studies, Dr. Nussbaum prefers field research and has with his colleagues recently found more than 100 new species of amphibians, reptiles, and mammals in Madagascar.
+Naturally, they are excited about these discoveries and hope to learn more about these and other animals that have yet to be discovered.

-Dr. Nussbaum is most proud of his doctoral degree, his dissertation focusing on Pacific giant salamanders.
-He recalls Dr. Philip C. Dumas of the University of Idaho taking him and his cohorts on a field trip where he first encountered this magnificent animal and has since committed himself to learn all he can about amphibians and other animals.
-Dr. Nussbaum has spent half of his career in tropical places to conduct research, spending the other half teaching in Michigan.
-While at the University of Michigan’s Edwin S. George Reserve, Dr. Nussbaum served as the director from 1983 to 2006, receiving a large grant to build a deer-proof fence and received more property on which to conduct research.
-This fence prohibits state deer from entering the property and keeps the institution’s deer penned.
+Dr. Nussbaum is most proud of his doctoral research.
+His dissertation focused on Pacific giant salamanders of the genus Dicamptodon found in the Pacific Northwest of North America.
+He recalls Dr. Philip C. Dumas, then at the University of Idaho, taking him and his cohorts on a field trip where he first encountered these magnificent animals and has since committed himself to learn all he can about salamanders and other vertebrates.
+Dr. Nussbaum has spent half of his career in tropical places, such as the Seychelles Archipelago and Madagascar, to conduct field research, spending the other half in the laboratory and teaching at the University of Michigan.

-A curator of one of the largest collections of vertebrate research specimen in the world, Dr. Nussbaum has always been interested in the natural world.
-He grew up on a ranch and spent much time in the woods and near rivers, this early interest compelling him to create his legacy of discovery and care for animals as well as the natural world they inhabit.
-Dr. Nussbaum is greatly interested in conservation, lamenting that newly discovered species are now extinct due to habitat destruction, though he has been able to use the information to prevent deforestation.
-He has also used the information he has discovered in other ways, contributing approximately 190 articles to research publications.
+Dr. Nussbaum has always been interested in nature, and it is no coincidence that he is Curator Emeritus of one of the largest collections of vertebrate research specimens in the World.
+He grew up on a ranch in Idaho and spent much time in the deserts, woods, and riverine habitats.
+This early experience compelled him to create his legacy of discovery and care for animals as well as the natural world they inhabit.
+Dr. Nussbaum is greatly interested in conservation, lamenting that many species, including some newly discovered ones, are now needlessly extinct due to the habitat destruction that results from human overpopulation and poorly planned environmental management.
+However, he derives some small satisfaction in that his research has been used to prevent deforestation in some instances.
+Dr. Nussbaum’s work in Madagascar involved biodiversity surveys of amphibians, reptiles, and small mammals in the diminishing forests of this large island.
+He served as the early director of the International Union for Conservation of Nature (IUCN) species survival project aimed at assessing the status of the amphibian and reptile faunas of Madagascar and the Seychelles Archipelago.
+He has also used his knowledge in other ways, contributing approximately 200 research publications to the scientific literature.
 In recognition of his contributions to the field of biology, Dr. Nussbaum has been presented the coveted Albert Nelson Marquis Lifetime Achievement Award and has been featured in Who’s Who in America.

 Contact Dr. Nussbaum